JordanAnthonyKing/japanese/japanese.md

 > あのお店はパンのみうる - The shop only sells bread

 「のみ」 is typically used in polite or formal contexts, otherwise 「だけ」 is used.

+<a id="orge632bde"></a>

+# Lesson 34: Understand any sentence

+As we know the fundamental core of Japanese is what we covered in the very first lesson.
+There is always an A carriage (a noun) marked by が (which we may not be able to see) and a B (う/だ/い) engine that we can always see.

+In English these are called the Subject and the Predicate, in Japanese the 主語(しゅご) and the 述語(じゅつご).

+<a id="org080b3aa"></a>

+## How do we know when a logical clause ends?
+(How do we identify a logical clause?)

+Sentences where there is more than one logical clause **must** be contain some kind of conjunction.
+There are many kinds of conjunction, many we have covered already:

+-   If/When ~ たら、 なら、 ば
+-   And/but ~ そして、 けど
+-   Because ~ から、 ので

+We also need to look out for the verb/adjective clause conjunctions:

+-   て-form
+-   い-stem

+Remember the い-stem of a verb is the main conjunctive stem out of the four verb stems.
+It can connect nouns to verbs, other verbs to verbs, and various helpers to verbs.
+It can also connect one logical clause to another.

+In Japanese a sentence has to end with an engine:

+-   う (A verb)
+-   い (an adjective)
+-   だ (the copula, can&rsquo;t be な because then it&rsquo;s modifying a noun, not powering a sentence)

+The sentence will always end with an engine except for if there are one or two *sentence ender particles* (They are not part of the logical sentence).

+How do we find, or how do we eliminate the possibility of a compound sentence?
+Just as before, a logical clause must end with an engine, and if the sentence is compound it must end also with a connector.

 # Footnotes